-Shared Parental Leave (SPL) and Statutory Shared Parental Pay (ShPP) allows eligible parents to choose how to share time off work in the year after their child is born, or placed with the family in the case of adoption.
+Shared Parental Leave (SPL) and Statutory Shared Parental Pay (ShPP) allow eligible parents to choose how to share time off work.
+They can do this in the year after their child is born or placed with the family in the case of adoption.

-SPL and ShPP are ‘created’ from maternity entitlement (or adoption entitlement) that mum (or adopter) does not intend to use.
+Both SPL and ShPP are ‘created’ from maternity (or adoption) entitlement that mum (or adopter) does not intend to use (Maternity Action, 2022).

-If both parents are eligible for SPL and/or ShPP, they can share the leave and pay that is available between them (in any way that they wish) and/or take their leave and pay in a flexible way (up to three blocks, more if their employer(s) allow).
+If both parents are eligible for SPL and/or ShPP, they can share the leave and pay that is available between them in any way that they wish.
+And/or they can take their leave and pay in a flexible way in up to three blocks or more if their employer(s) allow.
 Parents can choose to:

 - do a combination of both.

 If only one parent is eligible for SPL, the eligible parent may still want to use the scheme to take leave and pay in a flexible way.
 This could be particularly useful for mums who want to take more time off after they have returned to work following their maternity leave.